Nerdabilly/halloweencountdown/README.md

 `SECONDS_TO_DISPLAY_NUMBER`: How long to show the number of days until Halloween on the matrix, in seconds
 `SECONDS_TO_DISPLAY_IMAGE`: How long to show an animation on the matrix in between showing numbers, in seconds

 `NUMBERS`: the folder containing the series of animated GIF numbers to display.
-There are 4 included styles here, in folders `numbers`, `numbers2`, `numbers3`, and `numbers4`.
-Simply set this variable to the folder containing the style you want.
+There are 4 included styles here, in folders called `numbers_red`, `numbers_green`, `numbers_orange`, and `numbers_flame`.
+Set this variable to the name of the folder containing the style you want.
+You can also create your own style.

 You could use `display_gif.py` to preview each style on the matrix, but I find it easier to just open the GIF on your desktop.
 If you'd like to make your own numbers instead, I've included some tips for that below.

 ## The Images

 This entire project is simply cycling a series of animated GIFs onto the matrix.
 Everything you see on the matrix - including the number of days - is an animated GIF.
-The `numbers` folders contain a series of GIFs for every number from 0-365.
+The `numbers` folders contain a series of GIFs for every number from 0-366, to account for leap years.
 The `animations` folder is a series of spooky Halloween-themed animations to show at intervals between the countdown numbers.
 After all, it's an LED matrix, why waste it on just showing some numbers?

 The animations in the `animations` folder were found from various sources around the Web and in some cases, optimized to display on the 32x32 Matrix.
 I did not create them, though they were all available from free, non-attribution and CC0-licensed sources.

-If you'd like to create your own or edit and optimize an existing GIF, you can use almost any graphics software (Photoshop, GIMP, etc) to create them, but remember that the matrix is actually very low resolution at only 32px x 32px, so you need to be careful with shadows, antialiasing, and too much color depth or variation.
+If you'd like to create your own or edit and optimize an existing GIF, you can use almost any graphics software (Photoshop, GIMP, etc) to create them, but remember that the matrix is very low resolution at only 32px x 32px, so you need to be careful with shadows, antialiasing, and too much color depth or variation.
 I found that [Piskel](https://www.piskelapp.com/) worked best for this, since it specializes in creating low-res "sprite style" GIF animations, which is exactly what this project needs.

 ## Running as a Service